 Your guarantor will need to agree to take on the legal and financial responsibility for the debt incurred with your car loan if you fail to make the repayments.
 This is why it’s important for your guarantor to trust you and vice versa.
 You should make every effort to make your repayments, so your guarantor is never held responsible for the debt.
 If you’re opting for a joint personal loan, both of you will be responsible for repaying the debt.
 To ensure you make your repayments, use the Finder repayment calculator for an indication of your costs.

-How you can compare car loans
+How you can compare car finance

 When comparing student car loans, there are various things you need to consider: